Jamshid Nassiri

-Jamshid Nassiri (born 15 March 1959 in Khorramshahr) is an Iranian-Indian football manager and former footballer, who is currently the technical director of Calcutta Premier Division side Peerless.
-Nassiri is known for forming a successful attacking duo with Majid Bishkar in the 80's.
-He was one of the most expensive player in Indian football during his playing days and is the first foreign player to score 100 goals across several tournaments in the country.
+Jamshid Nassiri (born 23 February 1959 in Khorramshahr) is an Iranian-Indian football manager and former footballer, who is currently the head coach of the Calcutta Premier Division side Calcutta FC.
+Nassiri is known for forming a successful attacking duo with Majid Bishkar in the 1980s.
+He was one of the most expensive players in Indian football during his playing days and is the first foreign player to score 100 goals across several tournaments in the country.

-He has played for several clubs in India during his playing career.
-At international level, Nassiri has represented Iran at the 1977 FIFA World Youth Championship.
-Nassiri currently lives in Kolkata and holds the Indian citizenship.
+Nassiri played for several clubs in India during his playing career.
+At the international level, he has represented Iran at the 1977 FIFA World Youth Championship.
+Nassiri currently lives in Kolkata and holds Indian citizenship.

 Playing career

 Nassiri started his career at Takht Jamshid Cup side Rastakhiz Khorramshahr, but it didn't last long as the club was shut down due to Islamic revolution.
 In 1979, he came to India to pursue his studies and joined the Aligarh Muslim University (AMU).
 On seeing his performance for the university in the North Zone Inter University championship, Nassiri was signed by East Bengal along with other Iranian players Majid Bishkar and Mahmud Khabbasi.
-The 1980 Federation Cup was his debut tournament with the Red and Golds, where he won the tournament with the them.
+The 1980 Federation Cup was his debut tournament with the Red and Golds, where he won the tournament with them.
 In the same season, East Bengal also won the Rovers Cup where Nassiri played a big part.

 In 1982, he was signed by Mohammedan SC.
 His transfer was very effective for the side as they were able to win the Federation Cup for the first time in its history.
 In 1984 Federation Cup final against East Bengal, he scored the winner.

 His consistent form saw him returning to East Bengal in 1984 where Nassiri had an impressive run.
 He scored 17 goals in the Calcutta league and became the league's topscorer.
 He was also part of the team that won Federation Cup in 1985 and participated in 1985–86 Asian Club Championship in Saudi Arabia, under coaching of legendary footballer P. K. Banerjee.
 They also won the Coca Cola Cup of Central Asia.

 In 1986, Nassiri had his last big transfer move, as he rejoined Mohammedan for a sum of Rs.
 250,000, making him as one of the most expensive football player in the country at that time.
 He continued to play till the late 80's and became the first foreigner in Indian football to score more than 100 goals.